mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 * `mailto`: The email address that cron output will be sent to

-There is a rake task that will help to rewrite this file into one that is useful to you, which can be invoked with:
+There is a rake task that will help to rewrite this file into one that is useful to you.
+Change the variables to suit your installation.

     bundle exec rake config_files:convert_crontab \
       DEPLOY_USER=deploy \